A Time for All Things: A DIY Maintenance Schedule

 - Change/clean furnace filters in accordance with the manufacturer's instructions.

 - Deep clean all kitchen appliances, including coils.

-Special tasks if the home is vacant –
+Special tasks if your rental home is vacant:

 - Turn off the water at the main supply point.

 - Open all faucets and drain all water lines, including toilets, dishwashers, refrigerators, and the water heater.
 Remove the water filter from the refrigerator.